$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Introduction

-In Section \ref{s.localtraj}, we present the local trajectories method, which establishes an invertibility criterion for operators $b \in \mathcal{B}$.
+In Section \ref{s.localtraj}, we present the local trajectories method.
 We follow the lines of \cite{Karlovich_OTAA17}, while focusing on pinpointing the main steps and in particular, in the role of the isomorphisms with crossed product algebras.

+In Section \ref{s.cond_isom}, we explore conditions to guarantee the isomorphism with the crossed product, using what we call $M$-localization, that is, reducing to open subsets of $M$, and assuming that the action is amenable.

-In Section \ref{ss.gencond}, we start by introducing the classical condition to guarantee the isomorphism of our algebra $\cB$ with the respective crossed product algebra, called here condition (B0).
-We then give a similar condition, but of local type, relying on open sets of the space of the maximal ideals of $\cA$, that we call condition (B1).
-Under an assumption on $\cA$, condition (A0), we prove the equivalence between these two notions, in Proposition \ref{localB1}.
+We start, in Subsection \ref{ss.gencond}, by introducing the classical condition to guarantee the isomorphism of $\cB$ with the respective crossed product algebra, called here condition (B0).
+We then give a similar condition of $M$-local type, on open sets of the space of the maximal ideals of $\cZ$, called condition (B1).
+Under an assumption on $\cA$, condition (C) that $\cA$ is $M$-localizable, we prove the equivalence between these two notions, Proposition \ref{localB1}.

-In Subsection \ref{ss.fixed_points} we see how this localized condition can be used together with the structure of the fixed point set, and the notion of topologically free action, to guarantee the isomophism with the crossed product algebra, and arrive at condition (B2), that only involves open sets fixed by a finite subset of $G$ (Proposition \ref{prop.B2prev}).
+In Subsection \ref{ss.fixed_points} we see how this localized condition can be used together with the structure of the fixed point set, and the notion of topologically free action, to guarantee the isomophism with the crossed product algebra, and arrive at condition (B2) that only involves open sets of $M$ fixed by a finite subset of $G$ (Proposition \ref{prop.B2prev}).

-In Section \ref{ss.subalgebras_comm}, we show that in the commutative case, we need only check conditions for isomorphism on $\tilde\cB$ and the group algebra $C^*(G)$, depending only on $G$.
-We prove first that in this case, this algebra is locally dense in $\cB$, and abstract these results to the general case.
+In Subection \ref{ss.subalgebras_comm}, we show that in the commutative case, we need only check conditions for isomorphism on $\alg(U_G)$ and the group algebra $C^*(G)$, depending only on $G$.
+We prove first that this algebra is what we call $M$-locally dense in $\cB$, and abstract these results to the general case.

-Then in Section \ref{ss.localtraj_cond}, we apply the previous results on classes of regular representations, namely for the local trajectories family.
-In this case, we have representations on $C^*$-algebras of the form $B(l^2(G,H))$ and we explore their norm properties to show that the image $\pi(\cB)$ of $\cB$ under the local trajectories representation is always isomorphic to a crossed product, proving that the local trajectories method holds on $\cB$ if, and only if, there is an isomorphism of $\cB$ with the crossed product.
-In the commutative case, we give a sufficient condition, depending only on the group action.
+Then in Section \ref{ss.localtraj_cond}, we tackle the conditions for applicablity of the local trajectories method, applying our results to the local trajectories representation $\pi= \oplus \pi_\omega$.
+We show that the image $\pi(\cB)$ of $\cB$ is always isomorphic to a crossed product, proving that if $\cA$ is $M$-localizable, the local trajectories method works on $\cB$ as long as there is an isomorphism of $\cB$ with the crossed product.
+In the commutative case, we give a sufficient condition depending only on $U_G$.